-Applicants must provide a comprehensive staffing plan that demonstrates their ability to recruit highly qualified staff, including any technical, managerial, M&E, commodity management, and program learning staff as required in the round that will be sufficient to implement the proposed interventions outlined in the Technical Approach and Management Approach and Staffing sections of the round.
+Applicants must provide a comprehensive staffing plan that demonstrates their ability to recruit highly qualified staff, including any technical, managerial, M&E, supply chain management, and program learning staff as required in the round that will be sufficient to implement the proposed interventions outlined in the Technical Approach and Management Approach and Staffing sections of the round.
 The staffing plan must demonstrate:

 - Staff with substantive experience in the area being proposed.
-Necessary staff skills should include adaptive management, integration and coordination, stakeholder engagement, community level governance and planning, SBC, facilitation, and conflict mitigation; - Planning for recruitment and/or training of any field agents to ensure skills in community level engagement, adaptive management, and working along feedback cycles; - How staff, and consultants as required, will be encouraged to work collaboratively across teams; and - How R&I, if required in a round, will be supported with the appropriate technical expertise, including the increased need for specialized skills during the refinement period in formative research, context assessment, implementation research, and participatory community consultation.
-The plan must also address how the activity will adjust staffing support based on learning during refinement.
+Necessary staff skills should include adaptive management, integration and coordination, stakeholder engagement, community level governance and planning, SBC, facilitation, and conflict mitigation; - Planning for recruitment and/or training of any field agents to ensure skills in community level engagement, adaptive management, and working along feedback cycles; - How staff, and consultants as required, will be encouraged to work collaboratively across teams; and - How 'Refine and Implement or Contextualization' (RIC), if required in a round, will be supported with the appropriate technical expertise, including the increased need for specialized skills during the refinement or contextualization period in formative research, context assessment, implementation research, and participatory community consultation.
+The plan must also address how the activity will adjust staffing support based on learning during refinement or contextualization.